wmpauli/knowledge_distillation/slides/slides.md

 This approach is called **Knowledge Distillation**.

-Early work: Buciluǎ, Cristian, Rich Caruana, and Alexandru Niculescu-Mizil.
+Early work: BuciluÇŽ, Cristian, Rich Caruana, and Alexandru Niculescu-Mizil.
 "Model compression."
 Proceedings of the 12th ACM SIGKDD international conference on Knowledge discovery and data mining.
 ACM, 2006.

 Later work: Hinton, Geoffrey, Oriol Vinyals, and Jeff Dean.
 "Distilling the knowledge in a neural network." arXiv preprint arXiv:1503.02531 (2015).